ivelin/zk0/.kilocode/rules/memory-bank/architecture.md

 The system implements a carefully designed federated learning strategy to ensure robust, privacy-preserving training of SmolVLA models across distributed clients.

 #### Client Task Assignments
 Each client is assigned a unique robotics manipulation task to prevent data overlap and ensure diverse skill learning.
-See [`src/configs/datasets.yaml`](src/configs/datasets.yaml) for complete client dataset configuration including:
+See [Configuration System](#configuration-system) for complete client dataset configuration including:
 - **4 validated clients** with diverse robotics manipulation tasks
 - **Dataset sizes and validation status** for each client
 - **Train/eval episode splits** for proper federated learning setup